-The total expense recognised in profit or loss of HK\$93,000 (2020: HK\$145,000) represents contributions payable to these plans by the Group at rates specified in the rules of the plans.
+The total expense recognised in profit or loss of HK\$71,000 (2021: HK\$93,000) represents contributions payable to these plans by the Group at rates specified in the rules of the plans.

-32. DISPOSAL OF A SUBSIDIARY
+30. DISPOSAL OF A SUBSIDIARY

-During the year ended 30 June 2021, the Group disposed a subsidiary, China Financial International Investments (Jiangxi) Limited, which is mainly engaged in investing unlisted equities in micro-loan business in PRC, to an independent third party.
+During the year ended 30 June 2021, the Group disposed a subsidiary, China Financial International Investments (Jiangxi) Limited, which is mainly engaged in investing unlisted equities in micro-loan business in PRC.
 The net assets of the subsidiary at the date of disposal were as follows:

-HK\$'000

-Consideration received/receivable

-Deferred cash consideration 30,000
+Consideration received/receivable Deferred cash consideration Analysis of assets and liabilities over which control was lost: Bank Financial assets at FVTPL Financial asset at FVTOCI Amount due to the Company Net assets disposed of 30,000 16 16 30,380 - (141)

-Analysis of assets and liabilities over which control was lost:
+Analysis of assets and liabilities over which control was lost: Bank Financial assets at FVTPL Financial asset at FVTOCI Amount due to the Company Amount due to the Company (141)

-Bank 16
+Bank Financial assets at FVTPL Financial asset at FVTOCI Amount due to the Company 16 30,380 - (141)

-Financial assets at FVTPL (Note i) 30,380
+Bank Financial assets at FVTPL Financial asset at FVTOCI Amount due to the Company 16 30,380 - (141)

-Financial asset at FVTOCI (Note ii) -
+Financial assets at FVTPL Financial asset at FVTOCI Amount due to the Company 30,380 - (141)

-Amount due to the Company (141)
+Financial asset at FVTOCI Amount due to the Company (141)

+Net assets disposed of 30,255

 Net assets disposed of 30,255

 Loss on disposal of a subsidiary

 Consideration received or receivable 30,000

 Net assets disposed of (30,255)

 (255)

 Net cash outflow arising on disposal

 Cash consideration -

 Less: bank balances and cash disposed of (16)

 (16)